bbanddd/ADDL/docs/install.md

   * Nibabel
   * OpenCV

-# After CentOS7 Minimal Installed
+# After CentOS7 Minimal Installation
 Assuming one has installed CentOS7 minimal, enabling the network, and the SSH staff.
-The project required some dependency package and an account named python2.
+The project required some dependency packages and an account named python2.

 **Install Project Pending Packages Commands**<br>
 ```bash